denten-courses/narrative/README.md

 Fiction*][30] (1961) by Wayne C. Booth.
 - Chapter 4, "Authors and Narrators" from [*Narratives and Narrators: A Philosophy of Stories*][31] (2010) by Gregory Currie.
 - "[New Wine in Old Bottles?
-Voice, Focalization, and New Writing" by  Monika Fludernik in *New Literary History*, Vol. 32, No. 3, Voice and Human Experience (Summer, 2001), pp. 619-638.
+Voice, Focalization, and New Writing][32]" by  Monika Fludernik in *New Literary History*, Vol. 32, No. 3, Voice and Human Experience (Summer, 2001), pp. 619-638.

 [30]: https://drive.google.com/file/d/1gSwAV-Msl0LrI5Fo3H8-jkZGkWpGWxLj/view?usp=drive_link